What Happens When You Turn Yourself in For a Bench Warrant? (Just Pay It)

 Does a Citation Go on Your Record?

-For individuals asking, does a citation go on your record?
-Receiving an auto citation after breaking traffic laws, means the incident will be added to your driving record and stay there for up to five years depending on the state.
+For individuals asking whether a citation can appear on their records, receiving an auto citation after breaking traffic laws, means the incident will be added to your driving record and stay there for up to five years depending on the state.

 Turning Yourself In for Probation Violation